bioexcel/qmmm_bpg/running_cp2k/cp2k_errors.rst

 Abort messages
 -----------------------

+Abort messages appear when something has occured that causes CP2K to exit.
+They will look like this and contain a message about what has caused the abort, and what can be done to fix it.

 GEOMETRY wrong or EMAX_SPLINE too small!
 ----------------------------------------

 This is usually means there is a problem with the MM forcefield or the geometry of your system.
+You may want to try and increase EMAX_SPLINE first off as to rule this possibility out.
+If this does not fix the error then you should then double check you MM forcefield and geomertries are correct.

 KIND not found